helloakn/url-shortener-service/README.md

  cd api
  npm run test
  ```
- Screen Shoot
+ Screen Shoot for "All In One Testing"
  <img src="resources/all-test.png" width="70%">
 </details>

 #### OpenApi
 Pls let me assume our api is http://localhost:9090 .
 So, our swagger url will be http://localhost:9090/swagger/
+Screen Shoot :
 <img src="resources/swagger-ss.png" width="70%">

 ### Acknowledgments